The Importance of Emotional Intelligence in Leadership

 Self-Awareness

-To get the most out of your team, you first need to be able to get the most out of yourself, which is why self-awareness is so important for leaders.
+To get the most out of your team, you first need to get the most out of yourself, which is why self-awareness is so essential for leaders.

 Self-awareness simply means understanding how you feel and how these feelings can affect others in the workplace.
 You should be able to recognize your strengths, weaknesses, and emotions.